 Surprisingly, many parents don’t do this.
 A lot of parents instill what they like on their children, which often isn’t what the children are interested in.
 Ask your child what they’re interested in.
 If it’s art, offer to help them get involved in an afterschool art class; if it’s soccer, offer to help them join a local team; whatever it is, offering your support and being interested helps them develop a stronger sense of self and know you care.

 Having a strong role model is desperately important for children’s mental health.
 As the parent, your children look to you to show them how to handle stressful situations, how to turn anger into something constructive, and how to deal with everything life throws at you.

 There’s a large stigma against mental health issues–but you can’t let that get in the way of your children’s mental health.
 If you believe any of your children may be suffering from mental health issues, it’s imperative to seek out a professional for further guidance on how to best help your child.

-Asheville Academy for Girls is a therapeutic boarding school for young girls, ages 10-14, struggling with depression, anxiety, ADHD, and other behavioral or mental issues.
+Asheville Academy is a therapeutic boarding school for young girls, ages 10-14, struggling with depression, anxiety, ADHD, and other behavioral or mental issues.

-For more information about how Asheville Academy for Girls promotes children’s mental health, call 800-264-8709 today!
+For more information about how Asheville Academy promotes children’s mental health, call 800-264-8709 today!